 If you followed previous advice, you should have a good idea, which mistakes you are making and now is the time to figure out how to fix it.
 Obviously, ways like poker coaching or poker training videos require an investment, but we will discuss it later.
 For now, let us concentrate on what you can do on your own.

 Another option is to read top poker blogs and articles like this one, which gives you some highlights and directions, how to improve.
 However, probably the best solution of all, is to mark hands while you play and analyze it later or even post on forums to get help from someone else.
-If you are planning to do that, you can find a list with the most active and best poker forums.
+If you are planning to do that, you should also read my opinion about Reddit poker and forums here.

 This does not end with posting hands and analyzing it.
 Most of the time, you will not even be aware that you are making a mistake in one spot or another.
 So the best to start is going over the most common mistakes and analyze your poker database in these spots.
 You can get my free poker training to learn more about that.